 - Boat trip to Capri, transfer to port included.
 (When weather conditions are unsuitable for your Capri full day excursion, the excursion will be replaced with an equal value excursion to Sorrento with a driver).

-- Food Lover’s Tour with Chef Irma.
-We will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
+- Food Lover’s Tour where you will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
 Food discussions and tastings included along the way.

 - 1 Light dinner at B&B, local wine & water included.